Amid COVID surge, some Sri Lankans opt for cardboard coffins when cremating loved ones | Health

 Amid COVID surge, some Sri Lankans opt for cardboard coffins when cremating loved ones

+The country recorded its highest daily death toll of 198 on Friday, with total fatalities reaching 7,560.
 Currently, about 400 people die per day on average in Sri Lanka of various causes, including COVID-19, said Sahabandu, a member of the municipal council for Dehiwala-Mount Lavinia, a city in Colombo district.
-"To make 400 coffins you have to cut some 250 to 300 trees.

 - Country: